serapolis/NewKubikatCatcher/README.md

 #### On MacOS

-You should launch the bash at first, and then switch to the folder with the program through command "cd", which should be like:
+You should launch the bash terminal at first, and then switch to the folder with the program through command "cd", which should be like:

 `` cd ./NewKubikatCatcher ``

-If you are not sure with the CPU that your device equippmented, you can try both of ways.
+If you are not sure with the CPU that your device equipped, you can try both of ways.

 ##### arm64

-Run the code in the bash that you've launched before:
+Run the code in the bash terminal that you've launched before:

 `` chmod +x ./Mac_arm_run.sh ``